kraflab/dsda-doom/prboom2/src/mbf21.md

 #### New Thing Flags

+The usage is similar to older flags, but with new names and a new key:
+`MBF21 Bits = DMGIGNORED+MAP07BOSS1` in the Thing definition.
 Implementations match between DSDA-Doom and Eternity Engine, except for the ripper projectile, which is still TODO.
-The DEH specification is still TBD - this is just a list of implemented flags of note.

 | DSDA-Doom          | Eternity Engine    | Description                                                                                    |
 |--------------------|--------------------|------------------------------------------------------------------------------------------------|